Skip to main content

 When did project discussions and development begin?

 Project discussions began with the first site visit to the property by the District and the landowner in August of 2018.
-The project scope began development in March 2019 and is in the infancy stages of development at this time.
-Timeline for major project milestones is listed below.
+The project scope began development in March 2019 and the District assembled the planning team in partnership with Reclamation.
+A complete progressive project timeline is available upon request.

 When will the local community have an opportunity for input to the project design?